1. Previous: Table of Contents

 Variable declaration and assignment var r = 5.2 assignment declaration

-1. When we write var r, we’re declaring a new variable called r.
-You can think of declaring a variable as creating a bucket.
+1. Declaration - When we write var r, we’re declaring a new variable named r.
+Declaring a variable is kind of like creating a bucket.

-2. When we write r = 5.2, we’re assigning the value of 5.2 to the variable r.
+2. Assignment - When we write r = 5.2, we’re assigning the value of 5.2 to the variable r.
 In other words, we’re putting the number 5.2 into the bucket.

 A bucket with the value 5.2 r 5.2